coreos/license-bill-of-materials/README.md

 - Matched/Guessed license projects
 - Error projects

-The error projects can be overrided by a file using `--override` flag.
+Miscategorized and error projects can be overridden with a file by using the `--override` flag.

 Example file